Mabel Pines

-Mabel Pines is a fictional character and one of the two lead characters of the Disney Channel animated series Gravity Falls.
+Mabel Pines is a fictional character and one of the two protagonists of the Disney Channel/Disney XD animated series Gravity Falls.
 The character is voiced by Kristen Schaal, and designed by the series creator, Alex Hirsch.
 She is inspired by Hirsch's own twin sister, Ariel Hirsch.
-Mabel first appeared on the unreleased, unnamed pilot created by Hirsch which he used to pitch the show; she then appeared on the first episode "Tourist Trapped".
-Mabel, with her brother Dipper Pines, stars in every episode of the series.
-Mabel also has two series of shorts dedicated to her: "Mabel's Guide to Life" and "Mabel's Scrapbook", appearing in the shorts "Dipper's Guide to the Unexplained" and "Fixin' it with Soos", and music video "Call Me Maybe Mabel".
+Mabel first appeared on the unreleased pilot created by Hirsch, which he used to pitch the show; she then appeared on the first episode "Tourist Trapped".
+Mabel, alongside her brother Dipper Pines, stars in every episode of the series.
+Mabel also has two series of shorts dedicated to her: "Mabel's Guide to Life" and "Mabel's Scrapbook".
+She also appears in two additional short series, "Dipper's Guide to the Unexplained" and "Fixin' it with Soos", and the music video "Call Me Mabel", a parody of Carly Rae Jepsen's song "Call Me Maybe".

-Several alternate reality versions of Mabel are featured in Rick and Morty media and Gravity Falls: Lost Legends, in particular Mortabel Pines–Smith, a composite character of Mabel and Morty Smith featured as a recurring character in Lost Legends, the Rick and Morty episodes "Close Rick-counters of the Rick Kind", "The Ricklantis Mixup", and "Rickmurai Jack", and the video game Pocket Mortys, as well as the Anti-Mabel, Mabel's archenemy.

 Background

-Mabel is an energetic 12-year-old girl (she and her brother turn 13 at the end of the series finale) who is sent with her brother to spend her summer vacation in her great-uncle's tourist trap called the "Mystery Shack".
-She helps her brother Dipper as he endeavors to uncover the secrets of the fictional town of Gravity Falls and to find an explanation for the strange situations they experience.
-They are helped by the handyman that works there, Soos, Wendy, Dipper's crush and the twins' best friend/co-worker, and other characters throughout the series.
-The situations that they encounter include dealing with various supernatural or legendary creatures, like gnomes, cryptids, demons, aliens, minotaurs and the ever nefarious Bill Cipher.
+Mabel is an energetic 12-year-old girl (she and her brother turn 13 at the end of the series finale) who is sent alongside her brother to spend her summer vacation at her great-uncle's tourist trap called the "Mystery Shack," which is located in the fictional town of Gravity Falls, Oregon.
+She helps Dipper as he searches to uncover the secrets of Gravity Falls and to find an explanation for the strange situations they experience.
+They are aided by Soos, the Shack's handyman; Wendy, Dipper's crush and the twins' co-worker; and other characters throughout the series.
+The situations that they encounter include dealing with various supernatural or legendary creatures, like gnomes, cryptids, demons, aliens, minotaurs and the nefarious Bill Cipher.

-Mabel is both fun and brave, as well as determined in whatever she sets out to do.
+Mabel is fun, brave, and determined in whatever she sets out to do.
 Like her brother, she struggles with growing up and wants to be seen as more than she is.
-She is smarter than she often is portrayed and will always look out for her brother, no matter what.
+She is more intelligent than she is often portrayed and will always look out for her brother.

-The adventures of Mabel and her brother are inspired by the childhood of series creator Alex Hirsch and his own twin sister.
+The adventures of Mabel and her brother are inspired by the childhood of series creator Alex Hirsch and his own twin sister, Ariel.
 As a character, Mabel has been critically well received.
 She appears in various Gravity Falls merchandise, such as on clothing, in video games, and in music videos.